bsab/django-fieldbook/README.rst

 Overview
 --------

-django-fieldbook is a simple Django app for interacting with the Fieldbook.com API.
+django-fieldbook is a reusable Django app for interacting with the Fieldbook.com API.

 Requirements
 ------------